Ottawa · Canada

 SAP Hybris Implementation Review

-The out of the box (OOTB) platform is a great starting point and can be used to build a robust solution.
-Unfortunately, in my experience this has not always been the case.
+SAP Hybris is a fantastic platform — consistently named among the top systems in the e-commerce space.
+The out-of-the-box platform is a great starting point and can be used to build a robust solution.
+In my experience, however, that is not always the case.

-Approach
+§ 01 Approach

 1. Overall implementation organization